 - Keep drinking cold drinks throughout the day and avoid alcohol and caffeine.

 - Create shade across windows to keep your home cool or close the curtains or shutters.

 - Turn off appliances that generate heat when they are not needed.

-- Swap cooking hot food and switch to salads and sandwiches and other light meals.
+- Avoid cooking hot food and switch to salads, sandwiches and other light meals.

-- Plan your trips to avoid being out in the peak of the summer sun when possible.
+- Where possible, plan your trips and travel to avoid being out in the peak of the summer sun.

 - Exercise early in the morning when the temperatures are lower.